grigy/grigy.com/source/_posts/2012-01-28-resurrection.markdown

 Finally I decided to give another shot to blogging.
 This is my third attempt.

-If you skim over the previous attempts, you will see that every time it becomes more serous.
+If you skim over the previous blogs, you will see that it becomes more serious with each new attempt.
 And hopefully this time it's already at the level of seriousness that I'll stick to it.

 Crossing fingers and stopping breath for a moment I think loudly "promise to take care of this one".